lexyerresta/lexyerresta/README.md

 🌱 I’m currently still growing skills on **Typescript, BaaS, and Next.js**

-⚡ Fun fact **The failed that comes from trying still better than you never tried**
+⚡ The failed that comes from trying still better than you never tried

  </div>